 Skip to content

-You wedding day is coming in 2 or 3 weeks.
-Your timeline is read.
+Your wedding day is coming in 2 or 3 weeks.
+Your timeline is ready (it is not built it now).
 It’s time to review the last tips with your photographer.

-Find Here a list of advice in order to keep it smooth all day.
+Here is a list of advice on how to keep it smooth all day.
 I will try to make it short.

 1. What to bring